A few years ago, I quit my job where I was earning a six-figure salary to pursue my dreams of being a full-time entrepreneur.

 5. I waited until I was generating some income in my business

 Before quitting my job, I made sure my business was generating a consistent amount of income that I knew I could scale if I went full time.
-This meant that before quitting, I spent a lot of time testing out business models, and different products and services to see what worked (which I continue to do as I grow my business).
-While my income is still inconsistent, there is a baseline amount I know I will make each month.
+This meant that before quitting, I spent a lot of time testing out business models, and different products and services to see what worked.
+I continue to do as I grow my business.

 Waiting until your business starts making some money is not a bad idea.
 It gives you an opportunity to "prove your concept" and also helps you determine what works well or not.
 The income your business generates does not need to replace your work salary entirely, but it should be enough to cover your business expenses.